CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

 <br>

 **CONGRATULATIONS!!
-YOU HAVE SUCCESFULLY RUN YOUR FIRST CELL PROFILER PIPELINE!**
+YOU HAVE SUCCESSFULLY RUN YOUR FIRST CELL PROFILER PIPELINE!**